sstsimulator/sst-macro/docs/manual/manual.md

 -   Build and install SST core
 -   Build and install the SST/macro element library `libmacro.so`
--   Make sure paths are properly configured for `libmacro.so` to be visible to the SST core
+-   Make sure paths are properly configured for `libmacro.so` to be visible to the SST core (`SST_LIB_PATH`)
--   Run the `sstmac` wrapper Python script that runs SST/macro-specific parameters OR
+-   Run the `pysstmac` wrapper Python script that runs SST/macro-specific parameters OR
 -   Write a custom Python script

 ##### Build SST core<a name="subsec:buildSSTCore"></a>